 A third-person side-scroller shooter with rougelike elements, Returnal feels like it’s trying to do too much at one time.
 But, at the same time, it also feels like it’s going to succeed in doing so, magnificently at that, especially with the trailer giving off some serious Edge of Tomorrow vibes.

+Whether or not Returnal succeeds in creating their most ambitious game yet remains uncertain.
 What we do know is that we can’t wait to find out when we’ll get our hands on this shooter.

 Tom Clancy’s Rainbow Six Siege